-You live in Washington OR
+You live in Washington.

-One of your children was conceived in Washington
+One of your children was conceived in Washington.

 What if I cannot find my spouse?

-Even if it is not his/her tribe of origin, you may have to file your divorce in tribal court.
+You may have to file your divorce in tribal court.
 Talk to a lawyer with expertise in Indian law.

 What if the children have not always lived in Washington?